How to keep your Toddler's sleep on track with a Newborn

 Preparation: Simply talking about the new baby that is going to be joining your family soon, also helps your toddler get used to the idea of a little brother or sister.
 Including them in the preparations and telling them about the changes that are going to be coming will help ease the transition.

 Rooms: When possible your toddler and baby should sleep in separate rooms.
 This will allow you to attend to your new baby during the night while allowing your toddler to sleep without any disruptions.
-Your newborn is going to have VERY different sleeping patterns and your toddler needs their rest to wake healthy and happy.
+Your newborn is going to have a VERY different sleeping pattern and your toddler needs their rest to wake healthy and happy.

 Sleep tight!